-The House acts as fiscal agent for the South Boston Summer Collaborative (SBSC) program which runs during the summer months.
-For the years ended June 30, 2023 and 2022, SBSC received approximately \$87,000 and \$83,900, respectively, of funds for the program's operations.
+The House acts as fiscal agent for the South Boston Summer Collaborative (SBSC) program.
+For the years ended June 30, 2024 and 2023, SBSC received approximately \$67,000 and \$87,000, respectively, of funds for the program's operations.
 Since the House acts as fiscal agent for SBSC, these amounts have been excluded from the accompanying financial statements.
-As of June 30, 2023 and 2022, the House held SBSC cash of \$148,863 and \$130,300, respectively, which is presented as cash - fiscal agent and fiscal agent payable in the accompanying statements of financial position.
+As of June 30, 2024 and 2023, the House held SBSC cash of \$155,243 and \$148,863, respectively, which is presented as cash - fiscal agent and fiscal agent payable in the accompanying statements of financial position.